 - Naheed Samadi Bahram, US Country Director, Women for Afghan Women

 - Camille J. Mackler, Executive Director, Immigrant ARC

-- Ninaj Raoul, Executive Director, Haitian Women for Haitian Refugees
+- Ninaj Raoul, Co-Founder and Director, Haitian Women for Haitian Refugees

-- Eve Stotland (Moderator), Program Officer of Education and Human Justice, The New York Community Trust
+- Eve Stotland (Moderator), Senior Program Officer of Education and Human Justice, The New York Community Trust